Body Shop Factoring For Car Crash Repairs Billed To Insurance Companies

 In some cases finance can be offered with no debenture, and no personal guarantees from directors.

-You can access funding against all your invoices for vehicle body repairs or you can select those that you want funded.
+You can access funding against all your invoices for vehicle body repairs or you can select those that you want funded, giving you complete control of the funding level and the costs.

 How Bodyshop Factoring Works